 In this edition of our Employment Newsletter we look at the Children and Families Act 2014 and the changes which are being introduced by the Act.

-The key change relates to shared parental leave and pay for babies due to be born or children placed for adoption on or after 5 April 2015.
+The key change relates to shared parental leave and pay in respect of babies due to be born or children placed for adoption on or after 5 April 2015.
 We consider the implications of this change for employers.

 Shared Parental Leave and Pay